Faraaz-Beyabani/CPDP_Daring_Riddlers/checkpoint-1/README.md

 ## Relational Analytics
 * What is the number of assigned officers, complaints, and settlements across all of the Chicago area?
 * What is the racial and gender breakdown of the policing force (aggregating across all of Chicago)?
 Which units have the highest male-to-female ratio of police officers?
-* What does the distribution of race look like for every active beat (at least one assignment in a given year)?
+* What does the distribution of officer race look like for every district?
 * What is the city’s racial breakdown for its population?
 Which neighborhoods are predominantly White, Black, Asian, Hispanic (compared to the city average)?